10 Must-know Points for Canadian Migrants

 1. Cost of Living In Canada

 As for getting an accommodation, you can rent a flat, apartment, room or a house in Canada.
-It is highly advised that you carry enough funds in order to find an appropriate accommodation for you and your family (if with you).
+It is highly advised that you carry enough funds to find an appropriate accommodation for you and your family (if with you).

 1. Taxation in Canada